Shout at the Devil: Track listing

+Original release

 2003 remastered edition

 In 2003, the band re-issued their albums on their own label Mötley Records, including added bonus tracks from each album's specific era.
 The bonus tracks of the remastered edition of Shout at the Devil are mainly composed of demos, but include also the previously unreleased song "I Will Survive", which was recorded in the same sessions.
 The song "Black Widow", included in the Red, White & Crüe compilation, was also recorded and left off this album.
 The track "Hotter than Hell" was later renamed and re-recorded into "Louder Than Hell" on the Theatre of Pain album.
 This edition also sports a warning that the album may contain masked backwards messages.
 This is in reference to Sixx and Lee chanting "Jesus is Satan" as an underdub on the title track.

 A limited edition "Mini-LP" Compact Disc version of the album was released in the Japanese market, featuring the original cover that was previously available only on the vinyl LP release.